denoland/fresh/docs/canary/concepts/plugins.md

 ### Islands

-Islands from plugins can be loaded by specifiying a list of file paths in your plugin.
+Islands from plugins can be loaded by specifying a list of file paths in your plugin.
 Those files will be treated by Fresh as if they had been placed inside the `islands/` directory.
 They will be processed and bundled for the browser in the same way.